sea-bass/advent-of-code-2022/NOTES.md

 I did learn (read: search Stack Overflow) how to [split a string by multiple delimiters](https://stackoverflow.com/questions/29240157/how-can-i-split-a-string-string-or-str-on-more-than-one-delimiter), but most importantly it was my first use of this [`map`](https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.map) functionality I had seen around the place, to transform an iterator into another.
 In my case, I used it to convert strings to integers to solve today's puzzle.

+I also brought back importing an external crate so I could use [`itertools::next_tuple()`](https://docs.rs/itertools/0.10.5/itertools/trait.Itertools.html#method.next_tuple) to get a tuple of named variables and make the code look a little more readable than just indexing into a collected vector.

-With the rest of my time, I'm going to take a read through Rust content to learn about some of the key concepts and features I should be aware of...
+I'm now going to take a step back and read through Rust content to learn about some key concepts and features I should be aware of...
+I feel I'm still not being as idiomatic as I could be.

+## Day 5
+Today I took a step back and began reading [The Rust Programming Language book](https://doc.rust-lang.org/book/title-page.html).
+It has been tremendously helpful to understand the core concepts behind Rust, and what I was leaving on the table.
+So far in my reading, what has stood out as unique functionality is:

+* Ownership ([Chapter 4](https://doc.rust-lang.org/book/ch04-00-understanding-ownership.html)) and its implications towards creating safe code that catches what would be potential runtime issues at compile time.
+* Enums ([Chapter 6](https://doc.rust-lang.org/book/ch06-00-enums.html)), which solidify how ubiquitous things like `Result` and `Option` are actually implemented in Rust, what all the syntax means, etc.

+Sadly, the reading didn't seem to have taken effect because my puzzle solution was abysmal and it took me 2.5 whole hours to do it all... even with some help getting pointed to the `Vec::split_off()` function.
+Overall, not pleased with my puzzle solving skills today.